 Current Faculty Member: Atlantic University

-Rachel is currently a faculty member in the MA programs for Transpersonal Psychology and Leadership Studies at Atlantic University, affiliated with the Edgar Cayce Association for Research and Enlightenment (www.edgarcayce.org).
-She developed and teaches courses on Peacebuilding, Transpersonal Environmentalism and Shamanic Studies.
+I am currently a faculty member in the MA programs for Transpersonal Psychology and Mindful Leadership at Atlantic University, affiliated with the Edgar Cayce Association for Research and Enlightenment (www.edgarcayce.org).
+I have developed and teach courses on Peacebuilding, Earth Stewardship and Shamanic Studies.

 “It is time for those who carry the medicine within them to be the healers of the world.